 - Olive oil – Olive oil has a fruity, complex flavor that adds something extra to tomato dishes.
 If possible, use a high-quality extra-virgin olive oil.

 - Cherry tomatoes – For best results, use peak-season cherry tomatoes.
 If it’s not tomato season, don’t sweat it.
 The flavor of the cherry tomatoes will intensify as it simmers!
-This sauce is delicious any time of year.
+It’s delicious any time of year.

 - Garlic – Three garlic cloves may seem like a lot, but garlic sweetens and mellows as it cooks.
 It won’t overpower the sauce.

 - Butter – Once you add butter to this sauce, you won’t ever leave it out again!
 It adds a slight richness and rounds out the acidity of the tomatoes.
-Use unsalted butter so the tomato sauce isn’t too salty.
+We recommend using unsalted butter so it isn’t too salty.

 1. Saute the cherry tomatoes